BitMEX/api-connectors/auto-generated/javascript/docs/UserApi.md

 <a name="userRequestWithdrawal"></a>
 # **userRequestWithdrawal**
-> Transaction userRequestWithdrawal(currency, amount, address, opts)
+> Transaction userRequestWithdrawal(currency, amount, opts)

 Request a withdrawal to an external wallet.